mr-ouss/mr-ouss/README.md

 - model the domain clearly (people, entities, relationships, constraints)
 - keep the **semantic layer** explicit instead of hiding logic in dashboards
-- combine LLMs with solid data foundations instead of trusting “magic”
+- combine LLMs with solid data foundations instead of trusting "magic"

-If you’ve ever felt like your systems are a pile of duct tape and meeting notes, that’s the kind of chaos I enjoy cleaning up.
+If you've ever felt like your systems are a pile of duct tape and meeting notes, that's the kind of chaos I enjoy cleaning up.

 ---